urbanware-org/clap/README.md

 ## Details

-Current versions of *Python* provide the `ArgumentParser` module to parse command-line arguments.
-However, older versions (such as *Python* 2.6 and below) only contain the deprecated `OptionParser` module.
+Initially, the *Clap* project merged the `ArgumentParser` and `OptionParser` command-line argument parsers in a single module that uses `ArgumentParser` as default and `OptionParser` as fallback.

-The *Clap* project merges both parsers in a single module with less configuration effort, using `ArgumentParser` as default and `OptionParser` as fallback.
+Meanwhile, the support for `OptionParser` has been removed, due to the fact, that *Clap* requires at least *Python* 3.6, which comes with the `ArgumentParser` module by default.
+So, what remains is a simple wrapper for `ArgumentParser`.

 The current version of *Clap* provides a parser object which can parse arguments...